catedraeniauam/catedraeniauam.github.io/_pages/students.md

 - Miguel Lopez-Duran: “Graph Machine Learning applied to Document Analysis and Cybersecurity”, Supervisors: Julian Fierrez and Oscar Delgado Mohatar, 2024-Ongoing.

-- Marta Robledo-Moreno: “”, Supervisors: Ruben Vera-Rodriguez and Javier Ortega-Garcia, 2024-Ongoing.
+- Marta Robledo-Moreno: “Biometric Systems in the Era of Smart Devices: Advances in Data Fusion and Artificial Ingelligence”, Supervisors: Ruben Vera-Rodriguez and Javier Ortega-Garcia, 2024-Ongoing.

 - Javier Irigoyen: “”, Supervisors: Julian Fierrez and …., 2024-Ongoing.